logux/docs/architecture/practice.md

-# Using Logux Concepts in practice
+# Using Logux Concepts in Practice